minghao51/prudential_challange/README.md

 # AI Use Cases
-> 2. Implement a product recommendation model for either cross or upselling from customer behavious
+> 2. Implement a product recommendation model for either cross or upselling from customer behaviors

-- The implementations details fo the various steps can be found in the notebooks
+- The implementation details for the various steps can be found in the notebooks
-- The Input and Output resides in the data folder
+- The Input and Output reside in the data folder

 # Enviroment